iWaraxe-school/onlinestore-iuriestanila/README.md

 ## Hints and FAQs
 ### Where to put classes?
 Classes have to be put in relevant modules:
-- `StoreApp` → `consoleApp`. `consoleApp` module contains only class `StoreApp` with `main()` method, which `creates` instance of `Store`, fill created store with `Products` and prints all the categories and all the products.
+- `StoreApp` → `consoleApp`. `consoleApp` module contains only class `StoreApp` with `main()` method, which `creates` instance of `by.issoft.store.Store`, fill created store with `Products` and prints all the categories and all the products.
 The main purpose of this module is to run the store.
 - `Product`, `Category`, `BikeCategory`, `PhoneCategory`, `MilkCategory` → `domain`. `domain` module contains only domain classes.
 The content of this module answers the question: "What is contained in the store?"
 In addition to products and product categories, in the future we could put such domain classes as `User`, `Admin`, `Cart` and so on here.
-- `Store`, `RandomStorePopulator` → `store`. `store` module contains all the business logic.
+- `by.issoft.store.Store`, `RandomStorePopulator` → `store`. `store` module contains all the business logic.
 The content of this module answers the question: "How is the business logic implemented?"
 In the future, there may be interfaces here.
 Database connection logic and so on.
-Perhaps now it makes sense to think about creating auxiliary classes `StoreHelper`, into which we will transfer part of the business logic from `Store`.
-In order our `Store` class to comply with the `SingleResponsibility` principle and not contain many methods loosely related to each other.
+Perhaps now it makes sense to think about creating auxiliary classes `StoreHelper`, into which we will transfer part of the business logic from `by.issoft.store.Store`.
+In order our `by.issoft.store.Store` class to comply with the `SingleResponsibility` principle and not contain many methods loosely related to each other.
 ### Packages
 The names of packages in modules can be as follows:
 `by.issoft.consoleApp`, `by.issoft.domain`, `by.issoft.store`.
 Further inside each of the modules, we can choose the grouping that is convenient for us.
 For example, child categories can be grouped in the `by.issoft.domain.categories` package.
 Be creative and use common sense.